returntocorp/docs-r2c-checks/docs/jinjalint/form-missing-csrf-protection.md

 ## Description

-The [Flask-WTF documentation](https://flask-wtf.readthedocs.io/en/stable/csrf.html) states that forms must render the CSRF token in the template.
+[Flask-WTF documentation](https://flask-wtf.readthedocs.io/en/stable/csrf.html) states that forms must render the CSRF token in the template.
 It is highly recommended that all forms are protected with CSRF tokens.

 ```html
 <form method="post">